riqqq/przepisy-backend/README.md

-# Pyszności - recipes list website
+# Przepisy - recipes list website
 Simple web app created with react.js and mongoDB
 ## Project's aim
 This is a university project.
 We aimed to create a website that can find available recipies considering what kind of products we have.